ember-learn/deprecation-app/content/ember/v6/deprecate-array-proxy.md

 ### Transforming Content

 If you were using `objectAtContent` to transform the array's content, you can use a native JavaScript `Proxy` to achieve the same result with standard array syntax.
+This is an advanced pattern and should only be used if refactoring to tracked properties is not feasible.

 Before: